Toloka/docs/en/guide/concepts/budget.md

 1. On the [Profile]({{ profile }}) page, click {% if locale == "en-com" %}**Top up account**{% endif %}.

-In the **Registration address** block, enter your region in the **Region** field, then specify the city, street, house number, and postal code.
+In the **Registration address** section, enter your region in the **Region** field, then specify the city, street, house number, and postal code.
 You don't need to fill out the other fields.

 [Learn more](refill.md#step-by-step) about connecting to billing.